 Many in the Latin and Hispanic communities remain marginalized, in part due to misrepresentation and biases within the communities.
 Here’s how you can help, whether you’re on the inside or outside.

 Those with Hispanic and Latin heritages want to stay grounded to their roots as they expand their horizons in new locales around the world.
-The pressure to conform to local traditions and other people’s customs is growing, as is a widespread societal misunderstanding of their traditions and customs.
+The pressure to conform to local traditions and other people’s customs continues to grow, as does a widespread societal misunderstanding of their traditions and customs.

-In the spirit of unidos – or unity – I asked the events co-leads of Zebra’s UNIDOZ Latinx and Hispanic inclusion network to help us understand how to become better allies to members of these communities so they don’t have to feel like they must assimilate to be accepted.
+In the spirit of unidos – or unity – I asked members of Zebra’s UNIDOZ Latinx and Hispanic employee resource group to help us understand how to become better allies to members of these communities so they don’t have to feel like they must assimilate to be accepted.

-Rachel Domingo-Mahnke and Ruben Robles both shared what they’re doing to help Zebra colleagues and members of global communities feel comfortable revealing and celebrating their authentic selves in their daily lives, in the hopes that we’ll follow their lead.
-They also explain what “unidos” really means and how we can unite together to strengthen others and our communities as a whole.
+Rachel Domingo-Mahnke and Ruben Robles both shared what they’re doing to help their colleagues, friends, family, and community members s feel comfortable revealing and celebrating their authentic selves in their daily lives.
+The hope is that you’ll be inspired to follow their lead.
+Rachel and Ruben also explain what ‘unidos’ really means and how we can unite together to strengthen others and our communities as a whole.
 Read what they had to say…

 Laura: Culturally speaking, the Hispanic community is extremely diverse.
 Yet, it seems mainstream representations lean into certain stereotypes.
 Are these stereotypes harmful and how do you think we could overcome these?
 Should we put additional focus on emphasising regional or country-level origins for traditions, food, music and more rather than relying on labels such Hispanic, Latin American or Latinx?